Tracy Barlow: Casting

-Tracy was created as the daughter of Deirdre (Anne Kirkbride) and Ray Langton (Neville Buswell).
+Tracy was created as the daughter of Deirdre Barlow (Anne Kirkbride) and Ray Langton (Neville Buswell).
 The first actress to play Tracy was Christabel Finch in 1977, who first appeared in the role when she was 15 days old.
 According to Finch in 2007, "It was a case of being the right baby, in the right place, at the right time.
 The casting director came to the baby unit and picked me at random, then asked my parents if I could be in the show."
 In 2001, Finch reflected on her time in the soap, remembering that she used to share a dressing room with Anne Kirkbride who played Tracy's mother Deirdre and one of her most prominent storyline memories is her involvement in Deirdre's affair with Mike Baldwin (Johnny Briggs): "Because I was a kid, everyone was really friendly to me.
-Julie Goodyear, who played Bet Gilroy, was really lovely and a very down-to-earth person.
+Julie Goodyear, who played Bet Lynch, was really lovely and a very down-to-earth person.
 The biggest plot I was involved in was when Deirdre had an affair with Mike Baldwin.
 There was a lot of shouting going on and Ken was screaming at her, 'Get out of the house!'
 I just thought, 'what's going on, why are they shouting?'"
 Finch left the role when she was seven, as her parents had opted to move to Guernsey.

 It was two years until the producers recast Tracy.
 On screen during that time, Tracy's parents Ken and Deirdre would say that Tracy was either in her room upstairs or at school.
 Eight-year-old Holly Chamarette was given the role in 1985.
 At the time she reportedly commented, "I'm thrilled.
 I've been watching Coronation Street for ages."
 She was chosen from more than 60 children, but left the role when she was 11, in 1988, quitting the acting profession to become a doctor.